 Features that Make ADA Special

-The Cardano protocol is an excellent choice for building smart contracts and decentralized applications.
+The Cardano protocol is excellent for building smart contracts and decentralized applications.
 But that’s not all.
 Have a look at some of the prolific features of ADA that make it super special for investors and users:

 - Cardano uses an exciting proof-of-stake consensus protocol instead of the common proof-of-work protocol.
 In terms of mining, it means that you can save a lot of energy which is quite refreshing.